 - XDN usage is also enabling a growing movement toward real-time collaboration in engineering and architectural design, medical research, working training and other activities involving dispersed work forces, including those that have brought use of virtual reality and other modes of extended reality into their endeavors.

 Before we drill down on the wealth of functionalities and application-specific tools that go into supporting these and all the other XDN use cases unfolding worldwide, it’s important to note another thing that sets us apart.
-Namely, Red5 is uniquely positioned to serve both the needs of customers looking for turnkey software-as-a-service (SaaS) support for real-time streaming and the needs of those who prefer to take a hands-on DevOps approach to developing their real-time streaming services and applications.
+Namely, Red5 is positioned to serve both the needs of customers looking for turnkey software-as-a-service (SaaS) support for real-time streaming and the needs of those who prefer to take a hands-on DevOps approach to developing their real-time streaming services and applications.
 Moreover, both scenarios afford customers much greater flexibility to leverage resources than is typically available from either the providers who specialize in turnkey services or those who operate on the DIY side.

 The highly automated Red5 Cloud SaaS, in response to customers input setting geographical reach, targeted user counts and other basic parameters on their service portals, instantly activates our resources hosted by the global Oracle Cloud Infrastructure for implementations precisely tuned to their needs.
 The service includes sustained managed support for maintenance, changes in original parameters and other needs through the entire engagement life cycle.